 Few would dispute the importance of teamwork as a learning outcome for students in engineering and computer science.
 Engineering is by nature a collaborative process, and most production systems are designed by teams working over long periods of time.
 Those who employ the graduates from these programs look for these skills, and the Accreditation Board for Engineering and Technology (ABET) demands them [1].
 In a recent article in IEEE-USA Today's Engineer Online, Ben Amaba, a worldwide executive for IBM Complex Systems, was asked what employers are looking for in today’s software engineers [2].
 He responded by saying "Software engineers need good communication skills, both spoken and written.
 They need an analytical capability, and they need to be able to manage a project from end to end while working well with their colleagues."
 Communication and teamwork skills are increasingly being sought when hiring engineering and computer science graduates.

 Unfortunately most programs do little to teach these skills.
 Typically, they give students many opportunities to participate in team projects, but they do little to help students develop or improve specific teamwork skills.
 The assumption is that experience is the best teacher, that students when given sufficient opportunity to participate in team activities will learn how to be effective team members on their own.
 This is not the case.
-In fact, studies have shown that being members of ineffective team actually negatively affects students attitudes about the benefits of teamwork [3].
+In fact, studies have shown that being members of ineffective teams actually negatively affects student’s attitudes about the benefits of teamwork [3].
 There is a need to be more proactive in the teaching of teamwork skills.

 Through assessments conducted to measure the extent to which our students are exhibiting effective teamwork skills, we have discovered specific areas where improvement is needed.
 This paper explains the assessment results and describes a promising approach we have taken to improve student learning with respect to teamwork skills.
 In addition, we discuss an ongoing effort in the college to allow faculty members to share successes and challenges with respect to the teaching of teamwork.